-A display of 47 photographs by the photographer Don McCullin opened at Tate Britain in 2012.
-McCullin is recognised as one of the most important living war photographers.
+Don McCullin is recognised as one of the most important living war photographers.
 He has covered events of global importance, including the Vietnam and Biafran wars for the Observer, and other publications, since the 1960s.

-The substantial selection of McCullin’s work at Tate Britain was made by Tate’s curator of photography, Simon Baker, in collaboration with McCullin, and focuses on three diverse aspects of his practice: his first foreign assignment in divided Berlin in 1961; documentary work on homelessness in East London in the late 60s, and landscape works, both urban, and rural from the 1970s to the present day.
+In 2012 a display of 47 photographs by the artist opened at Tate Britain.
+The substantial selection was made by Tate’s curator of photography, Simon Baker, in collaboration with McCullin, and focuses on three diverse aspects of his practice: his first foreign assignment in divided Berlin in 1961; documentary work on homelessness in East London in the late 60s; and landscape works, both urban, and rural from the 1970s to the present day.

 When I was a very young photographer, I wasn’t even really a photographer, I had very little experience, I mean I had no experience of international affairs and a story of such a huge calibre, I went straight to Friedrichstrasse where the tension between the Americans and the Russians and the East Germans were really… the build-up was enormous and there were tanks and armoured vehicles from both sides facing each other, it was very serious.